 SWOT analysis: This simple framework can help you find the strengths and weaknesses in your current business model and look ahead to the opportunities and threats you should take into consideration.

 PEST analysis: This framework considers the political, economic, social, and technological factors that could influence market growth and decline.
-Some have expanded this to PESTEL analysis, including legal and environmental factors as well.
+Some have expanded this to PESTLE analysis, including legal and environmental factors as well.